-What can be better on a winters day than a hearty bowl of Beef Cawl?!
+Here is my favourite beef cawl recipe.
+As what can be better on a rainy day than a hearty bowl of Cawl?!
 Cawl (which rhymes with owl) is basically a chunky broth soup packed with meat and vegetables and is commonly thought of as one of the national dishes of Wales.

 The most typical ingredients tend to include bacon or beef with potatoes, leeks, carrots and swedes, but nowadays you’ll often see lamb as the most common meat used.

-As I don’t like lamb (yes I know I’m Welsh), I’ve used beef brisket in this recipe, which is cooked until it melts in the mouth!
+As I don’t like lamb (yes I know I’m Welsh), I’ve used beef brisket, which is cooked until it melts in the mouth!
 This really is simple traditional cooking, ensuring comfort food at its best!

 Serves – 6 (4 adults, 2 children)